laudeco/dolibar-stock-manager/README.md

 The project include one native barcode scanner.
 Like that from a mobile device it's possible to scan the barcode.
 Currently only the code 128 barcode.

+## Known limitations
+The stock manager doesn't support multiple warehouses.
+Currently, it's only in the config file that we hardcode the stock id.

+The system doesn't support the serial numbers and the end date of a product.

 ## Installation

 ### Configuration